KubeOrchestra/.github/GOVERNANCE.md

 * Inactivity, including 6 months or more of non-participation or non-communication,
 * Refusal to abide by this Governance,
 * Violations of the Code of Conduct,
-* Other actions that harm the reputation, stability, or harmony of the KubeOrchestra project.
+* Other actions that harm the reputation, stability, or harmony of the KubeOrch project.

 Removing a maintainer requires a 2/3 majority vote of the other maintainers.

 ## Voting

-While most business in KubeOrchestra is conducted by "lazy consensus", periodically the Maintainers may need to vote on specific actions or changes.
+While most business in KubeOrch is conducted by "lazy consensus", periodically the Maintainers may need to vote on specific actions or changes.
-A vote can be taken in [Community Discussions](https://github.com/KubeOrchestra/community/discussions) or through private maintainer discussions for security or conduct matters.
+A vote can be taken in [Community Discussions](https://github.com/KubeOrch/community/discussions) or through private maintainer discussions for security or conduct matters.
 Votes may also be taken at the community meeting.
 Any Maintainer may request a vote be taken.